Quantum information approach to Bose-Einstein condensation of composite bosons: Bi-fermion: a pair of fermions

 where the energy $E_0$ has been taken to be zero.
-In this scenario, the ratio $\langle \hat{N}_0\rangle /N$ goes to $1/N$.
-It can be explained that only one pair of fermions stay on the ground state energy level $E_0$ for $T=0$ and then they start to move to the excited energy levels $E_m$ ($m\neq 0$) with $T$.
-When a pair of fermions is maximally entangled ($x=1$), the mean occupation number of the ground state energy level becomes the same as the Bose-Einstein distribution.
+It exhibits that only one pair of fermions stay on the ground state energy level $E_0$, irrespective of $T$.
+Note that we cannot find any temperature dependance of $\langle \hat{N}_0\rangle$ for $x=0$.
+When a pair of fermions is maximally entangled ($x=1$), the effective number of the ground state energy level becomes the same as the Bose-Einstein distribution.
 In this scenario we perfectly recover the conventional Bose-Einstein condensation results.